 Child Support in Tennessee Answers to FAQs

-Tennessee child support law answers to frequently asked questions by Memphis divorce attorney Miles Mason, Sr. JD, CPA regarding child support Guidelines, calculations, waiver, child support worksheets, unwed parents, unmarried couples, visitation rights, setting income, income determination, imputed income, expenses such as health insurance and work-related child care, private school tuition, filing, paying, documentation, evidence, college tuition, online payment history, retroactive, step-parents, grandparents, taxes, forms, bankruptcy, exceptions and deviations as of 2015.
+Tennessee child support law answers to frequently asked questions by Memphis divorce attorney Miles Mason, Sr. JD, CPA regarding child support in Tennessee, laws, 2016, login, percentage, questions, guidelines, how long do you pay child support, how much will I pay support, average, purpose of child support payments, debit card, application, help, calculations, waiver, child support worksheets, unwed parents, unmarried couples, visitation rights, setting income, online payment history, retroactive, step-parents, grandparents, taxes, forms, bankruptcy, exceptions and deviations.

 How does child support work in Tennessee?

 The Tennessee Department of Human Services (DHS) promulgates the Tennessee Child Support Guidelines which are a set of administrative rules.
-These answers to FAQs are based on those Guidelines, which are very detailed and complex.
+These answers to FAQs are based on those Guidelines, which are very detailed and complex as of 2016.
 As time passes, interpretations of the Guidelines will be determined by the Tennessee Court of Appeals and Supreme Court of Tennessee.

 What child support terms are used in a Tennessee divorce?